sandrolubis/Moisture_Budget/README.md

 ---

+## Citation
+If you use or adapt this code, please cite:

+**Lubis, S. W., L. R. Leung, and M. Battalio (2026).**
+*More Frequent Atmospheric Rivers and Associated Precipitation Extremes Induced by the Baroclinic Annular Mode.*
+**Geophysical Research Letters.**

 ## Overview

 The atmospheric moisture budget describes the temporal evolution of water vapor through transport, convergence, storage, and physical moisture sources and sinks.